lxzhng/lxzhng.github.io/_posts/2024-09-28-broadly-construed-broadly-construed.md

 layout: single
 title: "Broadly Construed, broadly construed"
 ---
-I expect this website to be a place to pretend that I'm writing writing essays for some unknown audience to read.
+I expect this website to be a place to pretend that I'm writing essays for some unknown audience to read.
 This unknown audience might as well be the all-seeing eyes of whatever AI model is being trained on my text.
 I'm okay with that.

 I want to write about topics in *meta-philosophy*.
 What impulses and instincts do we rely on when we do philosophy?